Ludlow

-Ludlow (/ˈlʌdloʊ/ LUD-loh) is a market town and civil parish in Shropshire, England.
+Ludlow (/ˈlʌdloʊ/ LUD-loh) is a market town and civil parish in south Shropshire, England.
 It is located 28 mi south of Shrewsbury and 23 mi north of Hereford, on the A49 road which bypasses the town.
 The town is near the confluence of the rivers Corve and Teme.

 The oldest part is the medieval walled town, founded in the late 11th century after the Norman conquest of England.
 It is centred on a small hill which lies on the eastern bank of a bend of the River Teme.
 Situated on this hill are Ludlow Castle and the parish church, St Laurence's, the largest in the county.
 From there the streets slope downward to the rivers Corve and Teme, to the north and south respectively.
 The town is in a sheltered spot beneath Mortimer Forest and the Clee Hills, which are clearly visible from the town.

 Ludlow has nearly 500 listed buildings, including examples of medieval and Tudor-style half-timbered buildings.
 The town was described by Sir John Betjeman as "probably the loveliest town in England".

 Toponymy

-The thirteenth century romance Fouke le Fitz Waryn records that Ludlow had been called Dinam "for a very long time".
-It is also known that Ludlow Castle was originally named Dinham Castle when it was constructed in the eleventh century, even today the area immediately south of the castle retains the original name.
-Samuel Lewis states that while Leadlowe and Ludlowe were the Saxon names for the town, the British name was Dinam, which he translates as "The Palace of Princes".
-Even in the eighteenth century, Daniel Defoe recorded that "the Welch call this town "Llys Tywysog", which is in English, the Prince's Court."
+The 13th century romance Fouke le Fitz Waryn records that Ludlow had been called Dinam "for a very long time".
+It is also known that Ludlow Castle was originally named Dinham Castle when it was constructed in the 11th century, even today the area immediately south of the castle retains the original name.
+Samuel Lewis states that while Leadlowe and Ludlowe were the Saxon names for the town, the British name was Dinam, which he translates as 'the palace of princes'.
+Even in the 18th century, Daniel Defoe recorded that "the Welch call this town Llys Tywysog, which is in English, the Prince's Court."

-Lodelowe was in use for this site before 1138 and comes from the Old English "hlud-hlǣw".
-At the time this section of the River Teme contained rapids, and so the hlud of Ludlow came from "the loud waters", while hlǣw meant "hill" or tumulus.
-Thus the name Ludlow describes a place on a hill by the loud waters.
+Lodelowe was in use for this site before 1138 and comes from the Old English hlud-hlǣ.
+At the time this section of the River Teme contained rapids, and so the hlud of Ludlow came from 'the loud waters', while hlǣw meant 'hill' or tumulus.
+Thus the name Ludlow describes a 'place on a hill by the loud waters'.
 Some time around the 12th century, weirs were added along the river, taming these rapid flows.
 The hill is that which the town stands on, and a pre-historic burial mound (or barrow) which existed at the eastern summit of the hill (dug up during the expansion of St Laurence's church in 1199) could explain the tumulus variation of the hlǣw element.
-Ludford, a neighbouring and older settlement, situated on the southern bank of the Teme, shares the hlud ("loud waters") element.
+Ludford, a neighbouring and older settlement, situated on the southern bank of the Teme, shares the hlud ('loud waters') element.